veillette/dopplerEffectPhET/doc/implementation-notes.md

 3. **DragHandlerManager**: Manages user drag interactions
 4. **KeyboardHandlerManager**: Processes keyboard controls

+### Color Scheme

+The simulation uses a carefully selected color scheme to avoid confusion with Doppler shift terminology:

+- **Source**: Green (to avoid confusion with redshift)
+- **Observer**: Purple (to avoid confusion with blueshift)
+- **Velocity Arrows**: Match their respective objects (green for source, purple for observer)
+- **Wave Visualization**: Neutral colors that don't conflict with the source/observer colors

+This color scheme helps users distinguish between the source and observer while avoiding confusion with the blue shift and red shift phenomena in the Doppler effect.

 ### Performance Optimizations

 We have attempted to optimize this simulation, but trying to reduce its footprint.